Orson Welles

 Aged 21, Welles directed high-profile stage productions for the Federal Theatre Project in New York City—starting with a celebrated 1936 adaptation of Macbeth with an African-American cast, and ending with the political musical The Cradle Will Rock in 1937.
 He and John Houseman founded the Mercury Theatre, an independent repertory theatre company that presented productions on Broadway through 1941, including a modern, politically charged Caesar (1937).
 In 1938, his radio anthology series The Mercury Theatre on the Air gave Welles the platform to find international fame as the director and narrator of a radio adaptation of H. G. Wells's novel The War of the Worlds, which caused some listeners to believe a Martian invasion was occurring.
 The event rocketed the 23-year-old to notoriety.

 His distinctive directorial style featured layered and nonlinear narrative forms, dramatic lighting, unusual camera angles, sound techniques borrowed from radio, deep focus shots and long takes.
 He has been praised as "the ultimate auteur".
-Welles was an outsider to the studio system and struggled for creative control on his projects early on with the major film studios in Hollywood and later with a variety of independent financiers across Europe, where he spent most of his career.
-Welles received an Academy Award and three Grammy Awards among other honors such as the Golden Lion in 1947, the Palme D'Or in 1952, the Academy Honorary Award in 1970, the AFI Life Achievement Award in 1975, and the British Film Institute Fellowship in 1983.
-British Film Institute polls among directors and critics in 2002 voted him the greatest film director ever.
+Welles was an outsider to the studio system and struggled for creative control on his projects.
+He received an Academy Award and three Grammy Awards among other honors and accolades such as the Golden Lion in 1947, the Palme D'Or in 1952, the Academy Honorary Award in 1970, the AFI Life Achievement Award in 1975, and the British Film Institute Fellowship in 1983.
+British Film Institute polls in 2002 voted him the greatest film director ever.
 In 2018, he was included in the list of the greatest Hollywood actors of all time by The Daily Telegraph.
-Micheál Mac Liammóir, who worked with the 16-year-old Welles on the stage in Dublin and played Iago in his film Othello (1951), wrote that "Orson's courage, like everything else about him, imagination, egotism, generosity, ruthlessness, forbearance, impatience, sensitivity, grossness and vision is magnificently out of proportion."
+Micheál Mac Liammóir, who worked with the 16-year-old Welles in Dublin's Gate Theatre and played Iago in his film Othello (1951), wrote that "Orson's courage, like everything else about him, imagination, egotism, generosity, ruthlessness, forbearance, impatience, sensitivity, grossness and vision is magnificently out of proportion."

 Biography from the Wikipedia article Orson Welles.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.